LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a vertical line of color COLOR from Y0 to Y1 through X onto the surface SURFACE.
+Draw a vertical line of COLOR from Y0 to Y1 through X onto SURFACE.

 Parameters